 ACV policies tend to be cheaper than replacement cost.
 But keep in mind that you could be taking a loss on your items when you receive a payout.

-Renters insurance tends to be cheaper than homeowners policies.
+Renters policies tend to be cheaper than homeowners.
 This is because you’re only covering yourself and your items.
-Renters insurance doesn’t cover expensive home or building repairs.
+Also, this coverage doesn’t take care of expensive home or building repairs.

-How much you end up paying for renters insurance may depend on several factors.
-These factors are usually small details about you that tell insurers how you are as a customer and tenant.
+How much you end up paying may depend on several factors.
+These are usually small details about you that tell insurers how you are as a customer and tenant.
 These factors help determine how much you’ll pay for renters insurance:

 - Where you live